Boost Your Morning Productivity Through Creativity

-The saying goes “The early bird catches the worm” but for some of us, the only thing we catch in the early hours is the snooze button.
-However, whether you’re an earlier riser or a snooze-master, there are a handful of quick exercises you can add to your morning routine which will spark your creativity and productivity.
-The Morning Pages, is one of our Productivity Ninjas‘ favorite exercises and complements the techniques we discuss in our productivity training.
+As the saying goes “The early bird catches the worm”.
+But for some of us, the only thing we catch in the early hours is the snooze button.
+Whether you’re an earlier riser or a snooze-master, there are a handful of quick exercises you can add to your morning routine which will spark your creativity and productivity.
+The Morning Pages, is one of our Productivity Ninjas‘ favorite exercises.
+It also complements the techniques we discuss in our productivity training.

-The Morning Pages exercise has been introduced into our lives through Julia Cameron’s book, ‘The Artist’s Way’ and is a great technique, not just for artists, but really for anyone who needs to create value out of information, be creative, avoid procrastination or just work out what is bugging you at the back of your psyche.
-All you need for the exercise are: 3 pages of A4 paper and a pen.
+The Morning Pages exercise has been introduced into our lives through Julia Cameron’s book, ‘The Artist’s Way’.
+It’s a great technique, not just for artists, but really for anyone who needs to create value out of information.
+It can help you be creative, avoid procrastination, or just work out what is bugging you at the back of your psyche.
+All you need for the exercise are 3 pages of A4 paper and a pen.
 The techies and app geeks among you might try to find a more elegant solution..don’t.
 The primitive nature of the tools are part of why this works.